Infineon/mtb-example-wifi-https-server/README.md

    All possible security types are defined in the `cy_wcm_security_t` structure in the *cy_wcm.h* file.

 3. Because this code example uses a self-signed SSL certificate, you need to generate the certificates required by the HTTPS server and client so that they can successfully establish a secure HTTPS connection.
-Follow the steps provided in a [separate section](#creating-a-self-signed-ssl-certificate) which explains how to generate the certificates.
+Follow the steps provided in a [separate section](#creating-a-self-signed-ssl-certificate) that explains how to generate the certificates.

 4. Open the *source/secure_keys.h* file and do the following:

-   1. Modify `keySERVER_CERTIFICATE_PEM` with the contents from the *mysecurehttpserver.local.crt* file generated in Step 3.
+   1. Modify `keySERVER_CERTIFICATE_PEM` with the contents from the *mysecurehttpserver.local.crt* file generated in **Step 3**.
-   2. Modify `keySERVER_PRIVATE_KEY_PEM` with the contents from the *mysecurehttpserver.local.key* file generated in Step 3.
+   2. Modify `keySERVER_PRIVATE_KEY_PEM` with the contents from the *mysecurehttpserver.local.key* file generated in **Step 3**.
-   3. Modify `keyCLIENT_ROOTCA_PEM` with the contents from the *rootCA.crt* file generated in Step 3.
+   3. Modify `keyCLIENT_ROOTCA_PEM` with the contents from the *rootCA.crt* file generated in **Step 3**.

 5. Open a terminal program and select the KitProg3 COM port.
 Set the serial port parameters to 8N1 and 115200 baud.